isomerpages/nlb-learning/_sustainability/Adults & Seniors/Learning Pathways.md

         <td style="width: 20%;">Choa Chu Kang Public Library</td>
       </tr>
       <tr>
-      <td><b>Green Market</b></td>
+      <td style="width: 20%;"><b>Green Market</b></td>
-       <td>In mid-September, the Green Market returns to bring you a new slate of programmes and activities that promote sustainable living and showcases the ways you can act for the environment.
+       <td style="width: 40%;">In mid-September, the Green Market returns to bring you a new slate of programmes and activities that promote sustainable living and showcases the ways you can act for the environment.
 Get inspired by the speakers and practitioners as they share their experiences and the initiatives to save the planet.
 Meet green groups that champion various environmental causes and discover an array of sustainable products developed and presented to you by social enterprises.
 Registration details will be out by August 2022 on eventbrite. </td>
-        <td>Mid September 2022, <br>11.00am- 7.00pm</td>
+        <td style="width: 20%;">Mid September 2022, <br>11.00am- 7.00pm</td>
-        <td>Chua Chu Kang Public Library and Zoom</td>
+        <td style="width: 20%;">Chua Chu Kang Public Library and Zoom</td>
 		  </tr>
      </tbody>
   </table>